chris104957/django-carrot/docs/source/quick-start.rst

     publish_message(my_task, hello=True)

-The above will publish the **my_task** function to the default carrot queue.
+The above will publish the :code:`my_task` function to the default carrot queue.
 Once consumed, it will be called with the keyword argument *hello=True*

 Task logging